jserrats/jserrats.github.io/_posts/2020-10-22-htb-blocky.md

 ![](/assets/img/blocky/2020-10-22-18-05-16.png)

 It was a nice idea but it won't work if `--secure-file-priv` is enabled.
-This flag does not enable us to write in to the `www` folder :(
+This flag does not allow us to write in to the `www` folder and cannot be disabled from phpMyAdmin AFAIK.

 ```sql
 SHOW VARIABLES LIKE "secure_file_priv";